genepi/umi-pipeline-nf/README.md

 * The raw reads can be optionally **subsampled**.
 * The raw reads can be **filtered by read length and quality**.
 * **GPU acceleration for cluster polishing by Medaka** is available when using the `docker` profile.
 Tested with an RTX 4080 SUPER GPU (16 GB).
-* Allows multi line bed files to run the pipeline for several targets at once.
+* Allows **multi line bed files** to run the pipeline for several targets at once.
-* Supports live analysis of the clusters during sequencing and seemless polishing of the clusters as soon as enough clusters are found
+* Supports **live analysis of the clusters during sequencing and seemless polishing** of the clusters as soon as enough clusters are found.
+* Use **verbose parameter** to output all intermediate files.
+* **Optional context primer** help improving the UMI extraction for non-unique UMI sequences.

 > See the [usage documentation](docs/usage.md) for all of the available parameters of the pipeline.